How I Make My Custom Protea Potting Soil (2026 Update).

 Step 2: Mixing the Protea Potting Soil

-• 1 part peat moss (adds slight water-holding capacity and helps with acidity.
-If the aged bark looks like it has a good amount of fines then I may skip the peat.
+0.75 yards Coconut Coir (adds slight water-holding capacity which helps offset the drying effect of the constant wind at the nursery.
+If the aged bark looks like it has a good amount of fines then I may skip the coir.

 This combination creates a balanced mix: fast-draining yet slightly moisture-retentive, acidic, and lean enough for proteas, which are sensitive to overly rich soils.